 “The artist is not simply a reporter who takes evil for granted and uses his talent to profit from man’s inherent fascination for it.
 If a man as to be called an artist, it is because he has used his art not to exploit but to transcend evil.
 The way back to salvation is not to go mad and surrender oneself to evil, but to create.
 The creative act is the apotheosis of man; the destruction of creativity is therefore the greatest of all crimes.
 This is how the death of God comes about.
 It begins with man’s destruction of his own creativity.

 But this is precisely what is happening today.
 The life of creativity is slowly being infected by the propaganda of irrationalism, and the imagination, no longer informed by the elan vital, has lost its capacity to transcend despair and has become instead an imagination of disaster.
 The success of the propaganda of irrationalism in stifling the imagination is due partly to our own fears.
 We are afraid to be creative today because we are afraid to be individuals, afraid to be active in a conformist society that encourages total passivity.
 To be an individual on a collective society is to suffer a kind of madness.
-But to be part of it, which is normal, is to live without purpose, to worship platitudes and empty truths, to be mediocre, and to exist without love, which hell.
+But to be part of it, which is normal, is to live without purpose, to worship platitudes and empty truths, to be mediocre, and to exist without love, which is hell.
 Hell is the suffering of being unable to love, and hell is the anomie and the powerlessness and living under the shadow of the apocalyptic vision…”